 - Home repairs

 - Business travel expenses paid for someone else

 One thing you need to keep in mind is that itemized deductions generally have limitations.
 For example, if you’re deducting charitable donations, the amount you can deduct maxes out at 50% of your adjusted gross income.
-If you’re hoping to deduct medical or dental expenses, you can only do so if they amount to more than 7.5% of your adjusted gross income in 2017 or 2018.
+If you’re hoping to deduct medical or dental expenses, you can only do so if they amount to more than 7.5% of your adjusted gross income.

 Expenses You Can Deduct Without Itemizing